StephenJD/Life-For-Liberia/content/en/01_Apprentice-Training/03_Discipleship Landmarks/D1 Discovery_Discipleship Landmarks_m.md

 translationKey: D1 Discovery
 summary: "Acts 26:18 From Darkness to Light

-<br>Matthew 11:27 No One Knows the Son...
+Matthew 11:27 No One Knows the Son...

-<br>John 6:45 Everyone who has heard the Father
+John 6:45 Everyone who has heard the Father

-<br>John 6:63 The Spirit gives life"
+John 6:63 The Spirit gives life"
 weight: 3
 ---
 # D1 Discovery